-My favorite place in the world is Saint-Malo, a town in Brittany, on the northwest coast of France.
+One of my favorite places in the world is Saint-Malo, a town in Brittany, on the northwest coast of France.

-I first went to Saint-Malo for my own personal writer’s retreat—to work on a novel I am writing.
+I first went to Saint-Malo for my own personal writer’s retreat—to work on a novel I was writing.
 I was enchanted the minute I set foot “intra muros”—inside the walls.

 I don’t know if it’s the air that smells like butter and sugar, or the winding cobblestone streets that reveal layers of history, or the dramatic tides that sweep out beyond a vast sandy beach and rush back hours later to lap over the sidewalks…